pitfail/pitfail-reports/proposal/proposal.rst

 ------------------------
 *Social Voting*

-Both over Twitter and on the PitFail website users can rate other users trades with an up or down vote.
+Both over Twitter and on the Pitfail website users can rate other users trades with an up or down vote.
 Votes are anonymous but a score is displayed next to the trade on the main site.